cbrafter/feeg6003_revealjs/reveal_js_blog.md

 #### Using Brackets

 Open the presentation/HTML file you wish to edit in Brackets.
-Click the lightning bolt icon in the upper right corner, this should open a browser window and the lighning bolt should turn yellow from grey.
+Click the lightning bolt icon in the upper right corner, this should open a browser window and the lighning bolt should turn from grey to yellow.
 As you save your presentation, the changes will be reflected in the browser dynmically.

 ## Tutorial